Dear reader of ADxS.org, please excuse the disruption.

 The sources refer to the symptom as a stress symptom.

-At Symptoms of ADHD For each ADHD symptom, we have also integrated the sources from the stress literature that prove that the respective symptom is also known as a stress symptom.
+At Symptoms of ADHD We have also integrated the sources from the stress literature for each ADHD symptom, which prove that the respective symptom is also known as a stress symptom.

 Stress symptoms have a benefit in coping with challenges.
 At Stress benefits - the survival-promoting purpose of stress symptoms We explain the term stress benefit and describe the stress benefit of the respective stress symptom.

 ADHD mediates its symptoms by causing shifts in those neurotransmitters that also mediate stress symptoms.
-In ADHD, a disruption of the stress systems (e.g. the HPA axis) can be the cause of the symptoms (e.g. in the ADHD animal model of SHR, in which the shutdown of the HPA axis is defective so that it remains chronically overactivated).
+In ADHD, a disorder of the stress systems (e.g. the HPA axis) may be the cause of the symptoms (such as in the ADHD animal model of SHR, in which the HPA axis shutdown is defective, leaving it chronically overactivated).
 However, there are also other causal pathways.
-In ADHD, those affected react with symptoms of significant stress (which are then called ADHD symptoms) even without an external stressor.
+In the case of ADHD, people with ADHD react with symptoms of significant stress (which are then called ADHD symptoms) even without an external stressor.
 More on this in our article ADHD as a chronic stress regulation disorder.
 To avoid misunderstandings: this does not mean that ADHD is merely a consequence of ongoing chronic stress and would end with the elimination of the stressor.
-This is precisely the essential difference between ADHD and chronic stress: stress goes with the stressor, ADHD stays.
+This is the essential difference between ADHD and chronic stress: stress goes with the stressor, ADHD stays.

 1. Cognitive symptoms